immutable/ts-immutable-sdk/tests/func-tests/zkevm/README.md

 # ORDERBOOK_MR_API_URL=       // Immutable zkEVM API endpoint
 # ZKEVM_CHAIN_NAME=           // Immutable zkEVM chain name
 # ZKEVM_ORDERBOOK_BANKER=     // Banker private key used to fund accounts
-# ZKEVM_ORDERBOOK_ERC20=      // Address of the ERC20 contract that the banker can mint from (can be redeployed with `yarn ts-node utils/orderbook/deploy-erc20.ts`)
+# ZKEVM_ORDERBOOK_ERC20=      // Address of the ERC20 contract that the banker can mint from (can be redeployed with `pnpm ts-node utils/orderbook/deploy-erc20.ts`)
-# ZKEVM_ORDERBOOK_ERC721=     // Address of the ERC721 contract that the banker can mint from (can be redeployed with `yarn ts-node utils/orderbook/deploy-erc721.ts`)
+# ZKEVM_ORDERBOOK_ERC721=     // Address of the ERC721 contract that the banker can mint from (can be redeployed with `pnpm ts-node utils/orderbook/deploy-erc721.ts`)
-# ZKEVM_ORDERBOOK_ERC1155=    // Address of the ERC1155 contract that the banker can mint from (can be redeployed with `yarn ts-node utils/orderbook/deploy-erc1155.ts`)
+# ZKEVM_ORDERBOOK_ERC1155=    // Address of the ERC1155 contract that the banker can mint from (can be redeployed with `pnpm ts-node utils/orderbook/deploy-erc1155.ts`)
 # SEAPORT_CONTRACT_ADDRESS=   // Seaport contract
 # ZONE_CONTRACT_ADDRESS=      // Seaport zone contract
 # OPERATOR_ALLOWLIST_ADDRESS= // Operator allow list contract